 An exit-stage CPO offered the most contrarian view: "The CPO role is collapsing dramatically from CTO, CPO, and product-engineering-design into just builders.
 Those who act merely as administrators will slow companies down.
 The future belongs to leaders with high critical thinking who use AI to become hands-on builders."

 The implication for PE hiring: the CPO profile that worked in 2022 is already partially obsolete.
-Hands-on AI fluency is table stakes now, not a differentiator.
+Real, practical, demonstrable AI fluency is expected now, not impressive.

 One CPO, after an operating partner questioned whether he was hands-on enough: "I said, great.
 I've coded an entire autonomous business myself.
 What have you done to judge that I can't?
 Let's exchange our claude.md files and see how good yours is versus mine."
 The bar for "I get AI" has moved past tool fluency to artefact-in-hand.